auth0/docs/articles/server-platforms/java-spring-security-mvc/02-custom-login.md

 ### Create a database connection

 First we will create a new database connection and we will name it `custom-login-DB`.
-We will user Auth0 database infrastructure to store our users.
+We will use Auth0 database infrastructure to store our users.

-__ NOTE: __ If you have an existing user store, or wish to store user credentials on your own server, see the custom database connection tutorial at [Authenticate Users with Username and Password using a Custom Database](/connections/database/mysql) for detailed steps on how to setup and configure it.
+__NOTE:__ If you have an existing user store, or wish to store user credentials on your own server, see the custom database connection tutorial at [Authenticate Users with Username and Password using a Custom Database](/connections/database/mysql) for detailed steps on how to setup and configure it.

 Log into Auth0, and select the [Connections > Database](${uiURL}/#/connections/database) menu option.
 Click the __Create DB Connection__ button and provide a name for the database.

 You will be navigated to the connection's settings.
 At the __Applications Using This Connection__ enable the connection for your app.

 Now let's create a user.
 Select the [Users](${uiURL}/#/users) menu option.
 Click the __Create User__ button and fill in the email, password, and the database at which the user will be created.
+Use an email address you have access to since creating the user will trigger a verification email to be sent.
 Click __Save__.

-__NOTE:__ Use an email address you have access to since creating the user will trigger a verification email to be sent.

 Head back to [Connections > Database](${uiURL}/#/connections/database) and select the __Try__ button on your new database so we can verify that our user can log in.

 ### Create custom login